Dino-AlexandraCuza/Fashiondays/README.md

 Test cases are executed on the created test Cycle summary: Fashiondays

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**
+The complete bug reports can be found here:
 The following is a summary of the bugs that have been found User can access a masculine pink colour t-shirt with 2 filters: pink and multicolour Verify that the user can use all filters on Casio watches- even if the selected watch was searched or accessed by main Casio filter in the main list of products